 For me the decision to implement a project in a particular language has never been an issue.
 Historically the project has chosen the language to be used ether because there was nothing else available that could do the job or the preferred platform restricted the choice.
 However, today the problem is significantly reduced as the various languages are available over a greater spread of platforms.

-One of my favorite software projects was the Track Recording System for which I lead the design team for a number of years.
+One of my favourite software projects was the Track Recording System for which I lead the design team for a number of years.
 The Track Recording Analysis Computer System (TRACS) from which DeltaRail's TrackLine was derived was a multi-processor system which used dedicated hardware to perform some of the very high speed preprocessing of both video signals and sensors.
 It cycled six hundred and sixty six times a second but by the use of carefully designed hardware managed to capture some signals at twenty two kilo-hertz.
 Practically calling it a software project belies the complexity of the hardware.

-The software was based upon a realtime Unix platform with a Windows user interface.
+The software was based upon a real-time Unix platform with a Windows user interface.
 However, some of the system ran without an operating system because the time restraints were extremely critical and the processor performance available was insufficient.
 The software was written in Assembler, C, C++, Perl, Bash Script and SQL the language being decided by getting the best out of the platform and simplifying the task at hand.

 The software captured the measurements in hard real-time and recorded the raw data to disk.
 Thus if everything else failed it was possible to re-analyse the data at any time and to do so for a completely different set of results.
 All the recorded data carried the calibration information and therefore all the calculations and results were in real world understandable units.
 Further, every stage of the system was configurable and adaptable to any requirements change.